Adam Adli

-Personal life
+Early life and education

 Adli studied at the Sultan Idris Education University.
-On 9 January 2013, Adli was suspended for three semesters, which ended in September for tarnishing the university's name and disturbing public peace and safety.
+On 9 January 2013, Adli was suspended for three semesters, which ended in September for allegedly tarnishing the university's name and disturbing public peace and safety.

 Political career

 On 16 September 2021, Adam Adli officially joined the People's Justice Party, along with 20 other young activists and student leaders, including lawyer Asheeq Ali, and activist Sarah Hadi.
 After the 2022 People's Justice Party leadership elections, he was elected as youth chief for the party for the 2022-2026 term.

 Legal Battle

 Sedition charges

 On 13 May 2013, Adam Adli was arrested over the statements he made during a forum held at the Selangor Chinese Assembly Hall in Kuala Lumpur.
 He was arrested at 3:15 PM on 18 May 2013 under Section 4(1) of the Sedition Act.
 Adli was handcuffed at his office in Bangsar will be charged with sedition and is being investigated under Section 125b of the Penal Code, for acting in a manner detrimental to Malaysia's parliamentary democracy.

 On 19 May 2013, Adli was remanded by the Malaysian authorities for five days until 23 May following his arrest for sedition.
 City police chief Deputy Comm Datuk Mohmad Salleh said the remand order was to help police investigate Adam Adli on statements he made during a 13 May forum.

 Adam Adli was charged under Section 4 of the Sedition Act on 23 May 2013 in Kuala Lumpur.

 On 22 February 2018, Adam Adli was acquitted of his sedition charge.
 The judge states that "the conviction was unsafe due to several misdirections in law", during the Sessions and High Courts verdicts.
-With him being a free man, Adam Adli continued his studies at the Sultan Idris University of Education.
+With him being a free man, Adam Adli continued his studies at the Sultan Idris Education University.